lawrencerowland/Documents-for-discussion/README.md

 1. [Natural language processing for assessing your project domain using Gensim and other Python libraries](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-with-Python-libraries)

+# Use cases currently written up

+These are the ones I have currently written up.
+If you wish to see any of the use cases mentioned [previously](https://lawrencerowland.github.io/ML-for-portfolios.html) then please ask me, and I will prioritise writing these up.

+1. **Project success Prediction** This is possible if:
+- you are able to label historical projects or work-packages as success / failure, or similar categories
+- you have data for a significant number of these previous projects comprised of a number of project features or attributes per project
+This can comprise a training set to train a model to look for early signs that projects may not succeed.
+During the training process, you will be able to examine model sensitivity and precision - to see whether the model will be able to make predictions for new data.
+If so, you will be able to:
+- detect project anomalies in current project reports, or
+- identify which project proposals are likely to succeed before starting them.

+1. **Natural language processing for assessing your project domain using Orange** Rather than a bulky framework of project-management tasks, it is worthwhile having a framework that meets the particular requirements of your clients, sector or company.
+There will be more emphasis on some tasks, and some will not be needed.
+Your business and portfolio will have  hundreds or thousands of documents relevant to project best-practice in your sector.
+Natural language processing is a way of mining the text to understand what the topics are within a business area.
+Orange is a no-code environment for doing this.
+Where the team is experienced in the business sector, or where there is time to interview appropriate experts, then this approach can be complemented by structuring the key project tasks - by working with these experts to explain the steps and principles they apply.

+1. **Natural language processing for assessing your project domain using Gensim and other Python libraries** This does the same as the above use case, but requires a little coding experience.
+The code is provided, so it is only necessary to run it on the document library that the team provides for their business sector.
+The code is provided in Jupiter notebooks, which lay out the steps at each stage.

 # Further use cases

 |                    |                                                                                         |                             |                                    |                                                                                                                         |